 Looking back over the season, I'm struck more by its stability than its risk-taking.
 Most of the episodes are meat-and-potatoes Inspector Morse-style stories.
 But that doesn't mean it's not interesting.
 Just the opposite, the settled focus has given it a lot of strength.
-It's felt more dangerous this time - Morse is on the outside, and it suits him.
+It's more dangerous this time - Morse is on the outside, and it suits him.
 Yes, Fred hasn't been himself, but he hasn't really been himself since season 2.
 There was a clear mandate for the season: find Fancy's killer and push Morse farther towards cynicism and isolation.
 Both goals were accomplished.
-Lewis dropped the Morse-and-Joan story-line, or at least pushed it to the side, which was a great decision - we know Morse ends up alone, so that was always a dead end.
+Lewis dropped the Morse-and-Joan story-line, or at least pushed it to the side, which was a great decision - that was always a dead end.

 Speaking of which, the show now feels like it could absolutely be head-lined by Shaun Evans on his own (it has felt that way for a while, but his isolation within the department demonstrated that concretely).
 He's gone from strength to strength.
 Fred Thursday's quivering nerdy little bagman has grown into a hardened and resentful but confident detective.
 He's a zip-thin live wire of a man.
 He doesn't feel like he should be Fred's second-in-command anymore.
 He has gravitas.
 If all the other characters left and he got saddled with a Geordie sidekick, it would work.

 My review of next season's premiere: Oracle

 - Morsestache update: I've experienced a strange reversal over the course of the season.
 I have won the victory over myself and come to love the Morsestache.
 Now, I look at previous reviews and see pictures of bare-lipped Shaun Evans and think, who is this strangely naked young waif?